EsmeraldaQuintana/webpageLanding/readme.md

 ```
 $ npm i
 $ npm start
+> open localhost:8080 in a browser
-  and in a separate terminal:
+> and in a separate terminal:
 $ git checkout branchName
 ```

 #### To do
 + build blog with hexa.io
 + convert homepage to blog archive